USMC1941/CS213-Rutgers/Recitations/Recitation_03_Solution.md

 }
 ```

-**Answer**: No, you can't implement the same interface with different generic type arguments.
+**Solution**: No, you can't implement the same interface with different generic type arguments.

 ### Problem 3